COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 Building consent officers

-If people want to speak to the building officer who is processing your application please do so by phone as our consent officers continue to work from home.
+If you want to speak to the building officer who is processing your application please phone us as our consent officers continue to work from home.

 Throughout this time, please feel free to get in touch with the Building Unit on 03 311 8906 or via email email@example.com.